 The students at Humanmade are a case study in what certifications can mean for earning potential.
 Students with Autodesk certifications find job placements that make on average $5 an hour more than people without the certification.
 And they’re getting hired faster—30% of CNC trainees, for example, were hired before they graduated the program.

 Despite the focus on technical skills and technology, a shift toward skill-based learning doesn’t mean abandoning liberal arts.
 Rather, as many point out, it highlights the value of problem solving and critical thinking—skills traditionally fostered in a humanities-centered education.
 The rise of complex and interrelated systems will require more systems thinking.
 Moving from big, heavy, physical products to a world of subscriptions, cloud-based services, and continual evolution requires constant engagement and a higher degree of problem-solving savvy.

 There’s no easy answer for such a big shift.
-But industry and academia can begin to establish new frameworks and partnerships and start directing workers toward lifetime learning.
+But industry and academia can begin to establish new frameworks and partnerships and start directing workers toward lifetime learning, beginning in elementary school.
 Organizations such as the Lumina Foundation have already put forward potential models for lifetime-learning systems, and the conversation needs to continue.
 Colleges and universities will always be places for learning higher-order skills and meeting new communities of colleagues.
 Going forward, with the right systems in place, those skills become a bridge to continuous learning.

-Today, choosing a field of study or a degree is much less important than committing to finding ways to expand your thinking and continually improve.
-Tomorrow’s professionals need to be nimble enough to solve an unceasingly new set of problems—which, as 2020 has shown, can’t always be anticipated.
+Today, choosing a field of study or a degree is much less important than committing to finding ways to expand your thinking and continually improve your skills to respond to the current market.
+Tomorrow’s professionals must be nimble enough to solve an unceasingly new set of problems, which, as the COVID-19 pandemic’s rapid demands for flexibility and technological transitions have shown, can’t always be anticipated.